-Does it seem like you’re always snapping at your kids or your partner?
+Does it seem like you’re always snapping and yelling at your kids or your partner?
 Do you find yourself wondering, “Why am I so irritable?
 Have I always been like this?”

 Does it seem like no matter what you do, you can’t get yourself under control (and God knows you want to, if not for yourself, at least for your children)?
 If so, this post is for you.